Hybridoma generation for diagnostic applications

 Conventional formats of antibody-based

-assays for diagnostics
+assays for diagnostic

 The validation of antibodies intended for diagnostic applications involves testing them in the right assay conditions and with the proper sample types as well as developing the proper positive and negative controls to minimize off-target binding and maximize the detection signal.